-The molecular mechanism underlying p18/Ragulator and mTOR nutrient signaling mTOR is responsible for nutrition- and growth-related signaling in cells, and is involved in various biological phenomena.
+mTOR is responsible for nutrition- and growth-related signaling in cells, and is involved in various biological phenomena.
 Our laboratory discovered that the p18 protein acts as an adaptor for molecules involved in regulating mTOR, and that it plays a crucial role in activating mTOR (Fig.1).
 We will continue our research into the molecular mechanism by which p18 regulates mTOR using protein structural analysis and by studying the molecular interactions between other factors involved in mTOR regulation.

 In addition, we are studying the molecular mechanisms underlying cancer defense in naked mole rats (NMR).
 NMR are rodents that are similar to mice; however, they are unique in that they have an exceptionally long life span (up to 10 times that of mice).
 They also exhibit significant resistance to aging and cancer.
-Our laboratory focuses on identifying the molecular mechanisms that allow NMR to acquire these traits.
+Our laboratory focuses on identifying the molecular mechanisms that allow NMR to acquire these tics through the loss of intercellular communication and altered cell morphology.